AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

   ![Process Management](./images/ProcessManagement.png)

-  There is various type of scheduling techniques that are used by the operating systems:
+  There is various type of scheduling techniques that are used by the OS:

   - Shortest Job First(SJF): The process which needs the shortest CPU time is scheduled first.